JeffHing/angular-test-context/README.md

 # AngularTestContext

-AngularTestContext provides a simplified API for core ngMock capabilities needed for unit testing.
+AngularTestContext provides a simple API for core ngMock capabilities needed for unit testing.
 Based upon your needs, it can replace the need for ngMock, or it can be used in conjunction with ngMock.